e-mejia/todo/README.md

-# Todo React App

-Author: Eduardo Mejia
+# Task tracking application

-This is a React "todo" app that creates a list of tasks to accomplish
+This is a React task tracking application that can be used to keep track of tasks one needs to do.

 The following components make up the app: